caruizto/MVGR_NW/README.md

 Code for the paper on surrogate modeling of stress-strain curves of nanowires.

-This repository contains a zip file with the corresponding RStudio project.
+This repository contains all files associated with the paper "Multivariate heteroskedastic Gaussian process for surrogate modeling of stress-strain curves of nanowires".

-The project contains all the functions and files requires to run simplified examples from the paper.
+The development was done in an RStudio project that contains all the functions and files requires to run simplified examples from the paper.
+The zip file contains the project itself for easy of running on other machines.